AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/formulas-in-rpt-bldr.md

 Did you notice in the examples above that the formula's timestamp, groupings, perspectives, and filters are inherited from its input metrics?
 Keep in mind that formulas can be leveraged to use perspectives and [independent time options](../../tutorials/time-options-visual-rpt-bldr.md){: target="_blank"}, just like metrics can.

-If you have any additional questions about using formulas in the Report Builder, [contact support](../../getting-started/support.md){: target="_blank"}!
+If you have any additional questions about using formulas in the Report Builder, [contact support](../../getting-started/support.md).